 - Push notifications are easily personalized: Texts have this feature also, but “opt-in” users are already saying yes, which means they want to hear more

-In hospital settings, a geofence beacon can be set for patient updates in areas as small as 32 feet.
+Want more examples?
+In hospital settings, a geofence beacon can be set for patient updates in small areas.
 Doctors and nurses entering each ward can get push notifications to check on patient updates or urgent alerts.

 Utility workers can receive notifications on the areas for utility wires, underground pipes, and other infrastructure when they enter a geofence to work.
 Newly-hired construction workers can take on-the-ground assessments to make sure they understand safety regulations for their first day on the job.

 With more employees working from home, some companies are also using geofencing applications to remind employees to clock in and out electronically.
 Contrary to what you might think, the majority of employees who clock in and out after geofencing alerts have a positive feeling about it.

 These innovative uses for geofencing are great, but with newer training technology it’s often challenging to find quality tools.

 Thankfully, PinPoint Workforce is one of the leading providers of mobile-first geofence training apps.
 They offer key training capabilities for safety training, employee onboarding, operating procedures, field support, and many other training areas.
 Their geofencing apps are designed for many different industries.
 Many of these tools can be customized in areas as small as 32 feet, expanding all the way out to just under a mile radius.
 Using the app to develop your courses is also easy.